 Every actor I’ve ever worked with has sought out the help of a friend or family member who is a “professional photographer.”
 Like any other genre of photography, shooting headshots is its own specific art form that must adhere to industry standards to be effective.
 You wouldn’t want a product photographer shooting your headshots any more than you’d want to hire me to shoot your wedding.
 One of the many benefits of living in a metropolis is that there are many photographers who specifically shoot headshots for a living, so don't settle for a jack-of-all-trades photographer as it’s probably not the best choice.

-2. Chemistry is key.
+2. Chemistry is key

 You should click with your photographer and be able to communicate easily.
 Be on the same page, not only in terms of technical aspects such as background color and wardrobe but also in style of working and communication.
 Some photographers give detailed directions while others give very little and rely on your ability to engage the camera on your own.
 Some are very serious and some are silly.

 My team and I find ourselves laughing with clients throughout the session and I’m not above telling a bawdy joke to get a genuine smile for the camera.
 Although it is perfectly acceptable to request a consultation in person, these days you can get a good idea of the personality of the photographer through their website or telephone conversation.
-If you ask for recommendations for photographers on Facebook, also ask for specific reasons your friends would recommend them and what the actual experience was like, not just the final product.
+If you ask for recommendations for photographers on social media, also ask for specific reasons your friends would recommend them and what the actual experience was like, not just the final product.
 Not every photographer is the right fit for every actor.

-3. Don’t let cost be the deciding factor.
+3. Don’t let cost be the deciding factor

 If you’re reading this article you probably take acting seriously, both as art and as a business.
 At the risk of making you even more anxious about this process, your headshot is the first impression you make as a professional actor.
 It’s better to save for fantastic headshots than make a choice based on a bargain basement deal that will result in a waste of time and money for an ineffective mugshot.
-You can find headshot deals from $0 with a guy on Craigslist to $2,500 for a Photographer to the stars, but more money doesn’t mean better quality.
+You can find headshot deals from $0 with a guy on Craigslist to $2,500 for a photographer to the stars, but more money doesn’t mean better quality.

 It’s best to find a team that “gets you” and whose work is well composed, evenly lit, and makes you want to know the person in the photograph.
 Don’t be afraid to ask if a studio is having a seasonal deal or a discount for students, etc.